 WeCare is an exciting new initiative designed to promote positive mental health and wellbeing for seafarers across the world.

-The WeCare programme currently delivers two wellbeing courses:
+Our WeCare programme currently delivers two wellbeing courses which are explained below:

 - Social Communication – Exploring links between social media, long-distance relations and our mental health and wellbeing.
 This course enables seafarers and their families to understand how social media and long distance relationships affect their mental health.
 It promotes coping strategies to apply on both sides of a relationship to champion positive mental health and wellbeing.